pdclark/git-plugin-updates/readme.md

 # Changelog

+### 2.0.1

+* New: Updater ran as plugin overrides and prevents load of additional updaters included as libraries.
+* New: Cleaner readme code examples.
+* New: Ignore `Plugin URI` header by default to avoid conflicts with wordpress.org.
+Override with `add_filter( 'gpu_use_plugin_uri_header' '__return_true' );`
+* Fix: Don't use variables for text-domains.
+See [Internationalization: You're probably doing it wrong](http://ottopress.com/2012/internationalization-youre-probably-doing-it-wrong/).
+* Minor: Code cleanup.
+Simplify plugin load.
+Remove unused `log` and `__get` methods.
+Remove variable github and bitbucket hosts.
+Move constants into `GPU_Controller`.
+Reorder pre-load checks in order of liklihood.

 ### 2.0
 * Rewrite to support Github as well as Bitbucket
 * Updates enabled on plugins by including a Git repository address in the Plugin Header under `Plugin URI` or `Git URI`.